data-fair/data-fair/doc/pages/install/install.md

 ### Metrics

-Metrics is a companion service to Data Fair that can receive logs over UDP from the reverse proxy to store aggregated usage metrics of your datasets.
+Metrics is a companion service to Data&nbsp;Fair that can receive logs over UDP from the reverse proxy to store aggregated usage metrics of your datasets.
 Look at the new left navigation item.

 The related changes are:
   - the new service *metrics*